nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.5.1 Saving the data

-NovaCare data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+NovaCare's data is saved in the hard disk automatically after any command changes the data. <br></br>
+There is no need to save data manually.
 <br></br>

 #### 6.5.2 Editing the data file